 Any SunBird class, club, organization or sport/card group interested in having information about them or their services published in the SunBird News may submit an article (400 WORDS OR LESS).
 It is the responsibility of the writer to ensure that all names, titles, phone numbers, dates of events etc. are correct.
 Photos are also welcome.
 If submitting a photo, it must be professionally developed or submitted on a CD (no paper printed/copied photos will be accepted) or attached to the emailed article with all individuals identified.
 Make sure that all names are spelled correctly and all facts/dates are accurate.
 Robson Publishing cannot be held responsible for any harm inaccuracies may cause.
 The deadline for articles/photos is the 10th of the month prior to publication.
 All articles must be turned in by noon on the 10th in order to be published in the next month’s issue.
 All articles turned in after noon on the 10th or later will be held for the following month’s issue.

-Articles are accepted via email at email@example.com by the posted deadlines.
-Photos may also by submitted via email.
+Articles are accepted online at robsonpublishing.com/editorial (preferred) or via email at [email protected] by the posted deadlines.
+Photos may also be submitted via email.
 Please call 480-895-4216 if you have questions or concerns submitting your articles.

 The SunBird News encourages its readers to support the advertisers.
 However, please be advised that the SunBird News cannot guarantee or be held responsible for the quality of the goods and/or services made by our advertisers.
 The Managing Editor reserves the right to refuse or cancel any advertisement at any time.
 The deadline for display and classified ads is the 10th of the month prior to publication.